rd2/tbd/_site/index.md

 - materials and layered constructions
 - a shortlist of psi and khi values

-From there, TBD/Topolys will do the heavy lifting.
+From there, TBD & Topolys will do the heavy lifting.
 Experienced OpenStudio users will be familiar with the first two items (the _OpenStudio primer_ below should help out newcomers).
 How to specify psi and khi is covered in TBD _basics_ and _customization_ sections.

 ### Next?